 For the first two methods (nudist=0, 1), the neutron multiplicity distribution depends on the incident neutron energy.
 Neutron multiplicity distributions are widely available for neutron-induced fissions, as we have seen in Sec.
 3.1, but not so for photofission.
-To be able to use the neutron-induced multiplicity distributions for the photofission reaction, we will reduce the energy of the incident photon by the neutron separation energy of the neutron in the nucleus to account for the extra energy that an incident neutron brings in as it is captured by a nucleus.
-If the resulting "neutron-equivalent" energy happens to be negative - which happens rarely - the model constrains this neutron-equivalent energy to be 0.
+To be able to use the neutron-induced multiplicity distributions for the photofission reaction, we will reduce the energy of the incident photon by the neutron brings in as it is captured by a nucleus.
+If the resulting "neutron-equivalent" energy that an incident neutron brings in as it is captured by a nucleus.
+If the resulting "neutron-equivalent energy to be 0.
 This is an important constraint as a nucleus could fission by a photon of lower energy than the neutron separation energy for that nucleus.
 Given the lack of data in this energy regime, we assume in this case that the fission is induced by a thermal neutron.
 Once this adjustment is made to the neutron-equivalent energy, we consider in this model that the nucleus is in the same excited state as the one that would have been brought there by a neutron inducing fission, and thus the nucleus would fission the same way.

 One important point is the nucleus that is used for photofission.
 In a neutron-induced fission reaction, a nucleus captures a neutron before fissioning.
 Thus the number of neutrons in the nucleus increases by 1 for a very short time before fissioning.
 In a photofission on the contrary, the number of neutrons remains the same.
 Consequently, in order to use neutron-induced fission data (such as the prompt fission multiplicity distribution) to handle photofission, one has to use the neutron-induced fission data for an isotope that has one less neutron: Z(A-1).
 The following example illustrates this point.
-Let's consider a 10 MeV photon on a 236 U nucleus.
-If the 236 U nucleus photofissions, the model assumes that this photofission can as well be represented by a neutron-induced fission, that is by a x MeV neutron on a 235 U nucleus, because the 235 U nucleus first captures the neutron and becomes an excited 236 U nucleus.
+Let's consider a 10 MeV photon on a 236U nucleus.
+If the 236U nucleus photofissions, the model assumes that this photofission can as well be represented by a neutron-induced fission, that is by a x MeV neutron on a 235U nucleus, because the 235U nucleus first captures the neutron and becomes an excited 236U nucleus.
 The energy x of the neutron inducing fission is the incident photon energy reduced by the neutron separation energy S_n , that is 10 MeV - 6.5448 MeV, or 3.4552 MeV.
-In conclusion, the model will use the data for a 3.4552 MeV neutron inducing fission in a 235 U nucleus to emulate the 10 MeV photon photofissioning the 236 U nucleus.
+In conclusion, the model will use the data for a 3.4552 MeV neutron inducing fission in a 235U nucleus to emulate the 10 MeV photon photofissioning the 236U nucleus.